The Mary Flexner Lectures of Bryn Mawr College

 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 Experiments in Ethics

-Kwame Anthony Appiah explores how the new empirical moral psychology relates to the age-old project of philosophical ethics.
-In this study, he urges that the relation between empirical research and morality, now so often antagonistic, should be seen in terms of dialogue, not contest.
-And he shows how experimental philosophy, far from being something new, is actually as old as philosophy itself.
+Appiah explores how new empirical moral psychology relates to the age-old project of philosophical ethics, urging that the relation between empirical research and morality, now so often antagonistic, should be seen in terms of dialogue, not contest.
+He thereby shows how experimental philosophy is actually as old as philosophy itself.

 Courtly Encounters: Translating Courtliness and Violence in Early Modern Eurasia